phucvu-nyu/bst236/docs/chapter_computational_complexity/time_complexity.md

 !!! note "P vs NP"

     A [one-million-dollar](https://www.claymath.org/millennium/p-vs-np/) question in computer science is that whether all problems can be solved in polynomial time, i.e., the P vs NP problem.
-Most of the computer scientists believe that $P \neq NP$, i.e., there are some problems that cannot be solved in polynomial time.
+Most of the computer scientists believe that $P \neq NP$.
+Namely, there are some problems that cannot be solved in polynomial time, formally known as NP-hard problems.
 Many combinatorial optimization problems are in this category.
 These problems are usually graph-related problems, such as the [Hamiltonian cycle problem](https://en.wikipedia.org/wiki/Hamiltonian_path), [Traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem), etc.

-### Logarithmic Time: $O(\log n)$
+### Logarithmic Time

-Like exponential order, logarithmic order also frequently appears in recursive functions.
+Like exponential order, logarithmic order $O(\log n)$ also frequently appears in recursive functions.
 Given an input data size $n$, since the size is halved each round, the number of iterations is $\log_2 n$, the inverse function of $2^n$.

 ```python
 def log_recur(n: int) -> int: